brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-infrastructure.md

 Modern accelerators live and die by their memory systems.
 The same kernel can look _compute-bound_ on one device and _memory-bound_ on another simply because L1/L2/DRAM behavior shifts the roofline under your feet.
 We will build a mental model of the GPU memory stack, and what to do when profiles show that our math engines are waiting.

+### Case study: 2-simplicial attention meets the roofline (TLX on H100)

+As a concrete example of inner-loop optimization paying real dividends, the PyTorch team recentlyd etailed a fused TLX (Triton Low-level Extensions) kernel for **2-Simplicial Attention** - an attention variant that models trilinear interactions among token triples.

 ## The Training Loop: making many GPUs act like one

 Once we have squeezed everything we can out of a single GPU, the next challenge is scale.
 Modern foundation models don't fit on a single device's memory, and even if they did, training them in a reasonable wall-clock time requires spreading the work across dozens, hundreds, or thousands of accelerators.
 That shift takes us from the **inner loop** (are we doing useful math on one GPU?) to the **training loop:** how do we coordinate many GPUs so they behave like one coherent machine?